destie/Rapid_Prototyping_of_Reusable_3D-Printed_Equivalent_Respirators/README.md

 This study was conducted at the beginning of the USA 2019 Novel Coronavirus (COVID-19) pandemic in March of 2020 to evaluate 3D printed N95 equivalent respirator options for use in healthcare shortage situations.

 Our group selected a series of mask designs from publically available templates, tested out a variety of materials to see which would work best and be safest for practitioners in a healthcare setting, compared these to standard facial measures and testing measures to ensure proper sizing and sealant for fit, and then created prototypes to be used at local hospitals.
+This effort was a collaboration between biomedical engineering, critical care, radiation oncology, and infectious disease departments at the George Washington University and lead to the production of a couple hundred 3D-printed respirators for emergency use if needed at the hospital.

 Abstract:
 The 2019 Novel Coronavirus (COVID-19) has caused an acute reduction in world supplies of personal protective